 The decision to fight the charges or plead out starts with how damning the evidence against you is in the case.
 Remember, it is up to the prosecution to be able to prove its case “beyond a reasonable doubt”.
 If your attorney can find any weakness in the case, it will be exploited so that doubt creeps into the mind of the members of the jury.

-Problems with Evidence
+Problems with Evidence in a DUI Arrest

 Did you perform roadside tests?
 If you did, know that you were actually under no obligation to do these tests.
 We realize this is hindsight advice, but part of the reason you are not obligated and should refuse is because these test results are argumentative at best.
 Numerous factors can affect how a person performs in these tests, even if he or she is dead sober.